Skip to article frontmatterSkip to article content

 studres_min = np.min(studres)

-# large in absolute terms (roughly 3 standard deviations from zero).
-This suggests these
+# large in absolute terms, especially the maximum (roughly 4.5 standard deviations from zero).

-# observations might be outliers and potentially influential.
+# This suggests these observations might be outliers and potentially influential.
 Further investigation

 # (e.g., examining the data for these specific firms) might be needed.